 Get to Know the Rhinarium

-The moisture that is created by a cat’s nose primarily comes through sweat glands located on the rhinarium which is the hairless skin that surrounds the nostril openings.
-In addition to the glands on the rhinarium, the drainage from a cat’s tear ducts also contributes to the animal’s wet nose.
+The moisture that is created by a cat’s nose primarily comes from glands located inside the nasal passage and inner lining of the nose.
+Some use the term “rhinarium” when speaking about the hairless subtly wrinkled skin that surrounds the nostril openings.
+In addition to these glands, the drainage from a cat’s tear ducts also contributes to the animal’s wet nose.

 Of course, drinking water can cause a cat’s nose to be wet, as can environmental factors like rain and snow.
 Cats can also get wet noses from grooming themselves which is something they spend lots of time doing.

-A Wet Nose Keeps the Body Temperature in Check
+A Wet Nose May Help Keep the Body Temperature in Check

 As humans, sweat pours out of our bodies on hot days to cool our bodies down.
-Unlike us, cats cannot sweat all over their bodies as they only have sweat glands in their paws that provide cooling.
+Unlike us, cats cannot sweat all over their bodies as the majority of their sweat glands, that provide cooling, are on their paws.

-When cats get hot and start feeling overheated, they use their wet hairless noses to create evaporation to help regulate their body temperature.
+When cats get hot and start feeling overheated, they may also use their wet, hairless noses to assist in evaporation to help regulate their body temperature.
+However, the majority of the glands used to produce sweat in cats are located on their paws, lips and chin.

 A Wet Nose Fine Tunes Their Smelling

 Instead of using taste buds to decide what to eat, cats rely on their sense of smell.
-The moisture on a cat’s nose attracts scent particles, allowing the animal to zero in smells to determine what they are.
-If a cat has a problem like a respiratory infection that leaves its nose warm and dry, the animal loses some of its ability to smell which in turn, decreases its appetite.
+The moisture on a cat’s nose traps scent particles, allowing the animal to zero in smells to determine what they are.
+If a cat has a problem like a respiratory infection that leaves their nose congested, blocked, warm, and dry, the animal loses some of their ability to smell which, in turn, decreases their appetite.

 A Cat’s Nose Moisture Varies

-Because cats usually have cool wet noses, some cat owners think that a warm and dry nose means a cat is sick but that’s not necessarily true.
+Because cats usually have cool wet noses, some cat owners think that a warm and dry nose means a cat is sick, but that’s not necessarily true.
 During a typical day, a cat’s nose temperature and moistness vary.
-Your cat can wake you up by placing his wet cool nose on your chin and have a warm dry nose later in the day when he’s lounging around.
+Your cat can wake you up by placing their wet, cool nose on your chin and have a warm dry nose later in the day when they’re lounging around.

 Dr. Patterson of the department of Veterinary Medicine & Biomedical Sciences at Texas A&M stated that “wet or dry noses are not a sign of illness per se” and whether your pet’s nose is dry or wet is “largely related to the temperature and humidity in their environment.”